aidarjpg/facebook_image_dataset_scraper/README.md

 # facebook_image_dataset_scraper
-Downloads images for your dataset from Facebook post and photos
+Downloads images for your dataset from Facebook posts and photos